Toll of Commuting

 At the Middlesex County Courthouse, the day was highlighted by surveillance video of the crime scene recorded in 2023, as well as testimony from a roommate of Eunice Dwumfour.

-Jurors had a chance to hear from Glen Campbell — not only was he one of two roommates living in Sayreville with Dwumfour, he was also the last person to see her alive other than her killer.
+Jurors had a chance to hear from Glen Campbell — not only was he one of two roommates living in Sayreville with Dwumfour, he was also the last person to see her alive, other than her killer.

-Campbell told jurors he was in the car with Dwumfour, just moments before she was shot at 15 times while sitting inside of her SUV.
+Campbell told jurors he was in the car with Dwumfour, just moments before she was shot at 15 times while sitting inside her SUV.

 Campbell testified that before the shooting, Dwumfour picked him up from Walmart, where he was getting groceries.

-They drove home and when he walked up to their third floor apartment, he heard gunfire.
+They drove home and when he walked up to their third-floor apartment, he heard gunfire.

-“As soon as I closed the door and close it, that’s when I heard the gunshots the first round of gunshots.
-I mean, I just locked the door I made sure Nicole was fine and that was pretty much it,” said Campbell.
+“As soon as I closed the door and close it, that’s when I heard the gunshots, the first round of gunshots.
+I mean, I just locked the door, I made sure Nicole was fine, and that was pretty much it,” said Campbell.

 Campbell explained he was in the apartment with Nicole, Dwumfor’s daughter.